grafana/loki/operator/docs/user-guides/open-telemetry.md

 As the field in the distributor configuration is limited to resource-level attributes and can only produce stream-labels as an output, the `otlp_config` needs to be used to map scope or log level attributes to structured metadata.

-**Note:** All attributes that are not mapped to either a stream label or structured metadata will not be stored into Loki.
+**Note:** Attributes that are not mapped to either a stream label or structured metadata will not be stored into Loki.

+The Loki Operator does not use the same approach for configuring the attributes as Loki itself does.
+The most visible difference is that there is no distinction between the `distributor` and `limits` configuration in the Operator.

+Instead, the Loki Operator only uses the `limits` configuration for all its attributes.
+The structure of the `limits` configuration also differs from the structure in the Loki configuration file.
+See [Custom Attribute Mapping](#custom-attribute-mapping) below for an explanation of the configuration options available in the Operator.

-### Operator Defaults
+### Loki Operator Defaults

 When using the Loki Operator the default attribute mappings depend on the [tenancy mode]({{< ref "api.md#loki-grafana-com-v1-ModeType" >}}) used for the `LokiStack`: